howdoicomputer/revontulet/README.md

 # Revontulet | About

-Revontulet is an API that - given a set of coordinates, NORAD_IDs, and colors - will continuously check to see if the provided satellites are over the provided coordinates and then emit light commands if they are.
+Revontulet is an API that uses server sent events to create a notification bus to communicate when one or more of a group of satellites passes over a set of coordinates.

 API docs: https://revontulet.lol/docs#/